💱 Trade Calculator

 Before You Log In

 Check when the next Night or Blood Moon is scheduled (every 4 hours).
 If you are within 30 minutes of the cycle, plant your rare seeds now so they are in the ground when the event hits.
+The GAG2 Event Tracker shows live countdowns for every scheduled event.
 Prepare a Lightning Rod if you expect a Thunderstorm soon.
 Have fast-growing seeds in your inventory for when Rainbow hits unexpectedly.
+Cross-reference your seed list with the Crop Planner so your plot layout is ready before you log in.

 During Any Weather Event